Lucero de México

-Lucero de México (Lucero of Mexico) is the ninth album from Mexican pop music singer and actress Lucero, and her second Mariachi album.
+Lucero de México (Lucero of Mexico) is the ninth album from Mexican singer and actress Lucero, and her second mariachi album.
 It was released in 1992.
-It is one of the best selling albums of mariachi music in Mexican history, with sales of over 2 million copies.
+It is one of the best selling albums of mariachi music in Mexican history, with sales of over two million copies.

 Track listing

 The album is composed by 12 songs, all of them were arranged by different songwriters.